cosmic-api/cosmic.py/README.rst

     $ tox -e py27

-However, before committing, you should make sure that Python 2.6 and PyPy work as well.
+However, before committing, you should make sure that PyPy works as well.

 Building documentation
 ----------------------